 - Pour finely chopped nuts into a bowl.
 Roll cookie dough into 1-inch balls.
 Dip each ball in beaten egg whites and then roll in nuts, gently pressing to coat.
 Space cookies 1 inch apart on prepared baking sheets.

-- Use your thumb or the tip of a spoon to make an indentation in the top of each cookie.
+- Use your thumb or bowl of a small measuring spoon to make an indentation in the top of each cookie.
 Use a ½-teaspoon measuring spoon to carefully fill each indentation with jam.
 Bake cookies for 13 to 16 minutes or until lightly browned.
 Allow to cool on baking sheets for a few minutes before transferring to a wire rack to cool completely.
 Store in an airtight container.

 - I use a food processor (or blender) to grind my pecans into tiny pieces, since it's quicker and easier than chopping nuts finely with a knife.
 Just be careful not to go too far or you'll make nut butter!

 - For a crunchier coating, I recommend toasting your nuts and allowing them to cool before chopping/grinding them.
 (To toast pecans, spread on a sheet pan and bake in a preheated 350°F oven for 7 to 10 minutes or until fragrant and lightly toasted.)

 - Instead of nuts, you may roll your cookies in shredded coconut (sweetened or unsweetened).
 You'll probably need between 1 ½ and 2 cups of coconut to coat a batch of these cookies.
 You can also roll cookies in a mixture of half nuts, half coconut.

 - I almost always make a double batch of these cookies since they quickly disappear.
 It takes only a little more time and effort to make twice as many cookies once you already have all of the ingredients and supplies out!